Muslum10cel/Contact/README.md

 # Contact

-This is a simple contact saving application.
+This is a simple contact saving Java Web application.

 # Used Technology